gobolinux/Documentation/content/Documentation/GoboLinux-Embedded.md

 ### Requirements

 Finished with the introduction, let's make a list of what you'll need.
-Firstly, this tutorial assumes that you have <b>a host computer running GoboLinux</b>.
+Firstly, this tutorial assumes that you have **a host computer running GoboLinux**.
 The Gobo team has developed numerous tools to help on the automation of the system, such as compiling programs based on simple description files, detecting the latest versions of a given application, enjauling the compile process so that the host system doesn't interfere in the compilation environment, and so on.

 For this reason, the tools developed to aid on the port are based on Gobo's own infrastructure.
 After all, since you're porting Gobo to a new architecture we